-Jessica Saavedra has managed the Member Jurisdiction and WRIA Grant Programs at the King Conservation District since March 2007.
-Jessica has a Bachelors degree in Environmental Studies and Spanish and graduate level education in the fields of Public Administration, Urban Planning, and Facilitation and Negotiation.
+Jessica has managed the Member Jurisdiction and WRIA Grant Programs at KCD since March 2007.
+Jessica has a Bachelor's degree in Environmental Studies and Spanish and graduate level education in the fields of Public Administration, Urban Planning, and Facilitation and Negotiation.
 She is an experienced program manager responsible for tracking millions of dollars in grant funding with a successful track record of liaising with local governments, nonprofits, and watershed groups on natural resource conservation issues.
-On an annual basis, Jessica manages more than 100 grant contracts and works with applicants such as cities, agencies, and organizations to move more than 50 applications through the grant review and approval process.
-As a result of the changing funding environment, Jessica has expanded her role at the District to include helping the organization find alternative funding sources.
-She has also been a participant and representative of the District at three regional watershed forum groups and enjoys volunteering as a Master Gardener.
+She has also been a participant and representative of KCD at three regional watershed forum groups and enjoys volunteering as a Master Gardener.